gomorpheus/morpheus-apidoc/source/includes/_deployments.md

-offset | 0 | Offset of records you want to load phrase |  | Filter by wildcard search of version number version |  | Filter by version number (userVersion)
+offset | 0 | Offset of records you want to load phrase |  | Filter by wildcard search of version number version |  | Filter by version number (userVersion) type |  | Filter by type (deployType), file, git, fetch dateCreated |  | Filter by dateCreated, the created timestamp is more recent or equal to the date specified lastUpdated |  | Filter by lastUpdated, the last modified timestamp is more recent or equal to the date specified

 ## Get a Specific Deployment Version